mariomac/codebuilder/README.md

 As this is only a demo project, many improvements would be required for a production environment:

 - Provide a persistent authentication system (now for testing, user/password is hardcoded in memory)
-- Auto-download multiple-produced artifacts (JARs, WARs...)
+- Pack multiple-produced artifacts (JARs, WARs...) into a single zip file to avoid security warnings in some browsers.

 Other tasks I will do in the near future: